tbssnch/js-week-4/README.md

  # Thursday 1/30 work

  10:30 - Began the optional Implementing API's lesson.
+Notes and commits in the API-Practice.md file.